MerginMaps/docs/src/tutorials/further-project-customisation/index.md

 6. Test out these settings in <MobileAppName /> as described in the [Trialing changes](#trialing-changes-in-mergin-maps-input) section above.

 ## Controlling layer visibility
-You may have noticed that <MobileAppName /> doesn't have a layer switcher.
-It instead allows users to switch between map themes.
+You may have noticed that older versions of <MobileAppName /> doesn't have a layer switcher.
+It instead allowed users to switch between map themes.
 A map theme defines which layers will be displayed.

 In a moment we'll define the following map themes:
 * ***All layers*** includes all map layers